 |

-local Public Houses came across an article in the Gloucestershire Echo of August
+Newspaper article from the Gloucestershire Echo of August

 27th.1913 regarding the AGM of the Cheltenham and District Skittles